dlamblin/Hot-Air-Balloon-Learning-Game/README.md

 space of the same color.
 Their turn ends here.
 #### Test mode
-If you're playing test mode, a wrong answer means you move back to where you were before your roll, while a rigth answer means you can stay where you landed.
+If you're playing test mode, a wrong answer means you move back to where you were before your roll, while a right answer means you can stay where you landed.
 The turn ends.
 #### Exam mode
 If you're playing in exam mode, a wrong answer sends the player back to the home